-- Massive selling at parabolic move indicates halt of trend.
+- Massive selling at parabolic move indicates a halt of the trend.

 - Large buy order indicates the interest buy long-term investors.

-- Price increase with lower volume indicates lack of committment from investors and short-term traders.
+- Price increase with lower volume indicates a lack of commitment from investors and short-term traders.

-- Corona panic sell off that cleanes out most scared hands.
+- Corona panic sell-off that cleans out most scared hands.
 High volume tells that most traders reacted to this.

 - Low volume area at top levels without negative price movement.
 Indicates that negativity is gone.

-- Small sell off on lower volume tells that most traders are positive at this moment.
+- A small sell-off on lower volume tells that most traders are positive at this moment.

 During these three years of price movement, the volume indicator will give you plenty of clues when reading cryptocurrency charts.

 Moving Averages (MA)

 Moving averages are true trend-based indicators that help you spot medium to long-term trends.
 Best used for swing traders and investors that want a very objective cryptocurrency chart.